Royal Ivey: Early life and college

-Ivey was born in Harlem in the Manhattan borough of New York City and started on the basketball team of Benjamin N. Cardozo High School, leading the team to its first PSAL championship.
+Ivey was born in Harlem in the Manhattan borough of New York City and started on the basketball team of Benjamin N. Cardozo High School, leading the team to a PSAL championship.
 He attended Blair Academy for a post-graduate year.

 Ivey played college basketball at the University of Texas at Austin, in which he finished as the school's all-time career leader in games started (126).

 Professional career

 Ivey was selected with the 37th overall pick in the 2004 NBA draft by the Atlanta Hawks.

 On September 18, 2007, Ivey signed a one-year contract with the Bucks.

 On July 24, 2008, Ivey agreed to terms with the Philadelphia 76ers.

 On June 15, 2009, Philadelphia announced that Ivey declined the player option on his contract for the 2009–10 season, making him an unrestricted free agent.
 However, he re-signed with the 76ers in August 2009.

 On February 18, 2010, Ivey was traded to the Milwaukee Bucks along with Primoz Brezec in exchange for Jodie Meeks and Francisco Elson.

 On July 21, 2010, Ivey signed with the Oklahoma City Thunder.
 He reached the NBA Finals with the Thunder in 2012, but the team lost to the Miami Heat.

 On July 27, 2012, Ivey returned to the 76ers.

 On September 30, 2013, he signed with the Atlanta Hawks.
 However, he was waived on October 25.

 On January 16, 2014, he signed a 10-day contract with the Oklahoma City Thunder.
 On January 26, 2014, his 10-day contract expired and the Thunder chose not to offer him a second 10-day contract.

 On January 29, 2014, he signed with the Guangdong Southern Tigers of China for rest of the 2013–14 season.